 Working through this on a calculator, you must first add all the numbers and then divide.
 When the variance comes from a sample, it is denoted by the term s squared.
 The standard deviation is then the square root of the variance, or s.

 This table shows the price of textbooks, and it includes eight different observations.
-In the left-hand column is the total price of the textbooks for each individual book.
+The left column with the red rectangle around it shows the total price of the textbooks for each individual book.

 The first step in this case would be to determine what the sum of these values actually is.
 If you add them all up together we get 1,376.
 If you divide that by 8, you get a mean of 172.